In Bolton last week, Greater Manchester Police were out and about having a bit of a jolly old crackdown on cycling.

 The fine for cycling across Victoria Square in Bolton was £50.
 If you were a bit stupid and you got nicked both on the way to work and the way home you’d be £100 lighter.

-Which sort of seems a bit stiff when you compare it to the fine awarded to Ronald Finney, who – also in Bolton – drove his car with eyesight so impaired that he was medically unfit to drive and hit a cyclist, breaking his back in four places, fracturing his skull, breaking 30 other bones, causing a brain injury and placing him on a life support machine.
+Which sort of seems a bit stiff when you compare it to the fine awarded to Ronald Finney, who—also in Bolton—drove his car with eyesight so impaired that he was medically unfit to drive.
+He hit a cyclist, breaking his back in four places, fracturing his skull, breaking 30 other bones, causing a brain injury and placing him on a life support machine.

 Now, you tell me if that equates – in terms of safety – to two trips across a pedestrianised square on a bicycle.

-In Bolton, getting in your car with medically defective eyesight and mowing someone down costs you the same as a couple of hundred yards on a bike across some paving slabs.
+In Bolton, getting in your car with medically defective eyesight, mowing someone down and all but killing them costs you the same as a couple of hundred yards on a bike across some paving slabs.

 Who says motorists are the cash cows of British justice?
 They’re getting great deals on their traffic violations!
 Wilfully ignore your medical conditions and bring a fellow man to the brink of death and you’re paying not far off the same as someone dodging cars on their way to work.